ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Upload Request

-Clients upload reports by using an HTTP POST to `[leader]/upload`, where `[leader]` is the first entry in the task's aggregator endpoints.
-The payload is structured as follows:
+Clients upload reports by using an HTTP POST to `[leader]/leader/upload`, where `[leader]` is the first entry in the task's aggregator endpoints.
+The payload is the following message:

 ~~~
 struct {
   TaskID task_id;
   Nonce nonce;
   Extension extensions<4..2^16-1>;
-  EncryptedInputShare encrypted_input_shares<1..2^16-1>;
+  HpkeCiphertext encrypted_input_shares<1..2^16-1>;
 } Report;
 ~~~

-This message is called the client's *report*.
+This message is called the client's "report".
 It contains the following fields:

 * `task_id` is the task ID of the task for which the report is intended.
 * `nonce` is the report nonce generated by the client.
 This field is used by the